 Huge steps in science had given us the opportunity to modify our physical appearance while in the womb.
 Colorful skin was coveted in society by so many.
-Myself and my partner were blue skinned.
-Deep discussions between him and I resulted in the decision that our baby would carry our modified genetics without fetus status checks.
+My partner and I were blue skinned.
+Deep discussions between he and I resulted in the decision that our baby would carry our modified genetics without fetus status checks.
 And, boy, were we wrong.
 We had hoped for purple or blue skin with orange eyes and a full head of hair.
-Cole came out with pale skin that was horrifying.
+Cole came out with pale skin that was simply horrifying.
 Her eyes were dark brown and she was bald.

-My mother of birth disowned me the very moment that she laid eyes on Cole, saying that I was a disgrace on her lineage and that she never wanted to speak to me again.
-My partner who helped me to sign the birth ordinance left my side and never came back.
-When I returned home with Cole, all of my partner’s belongings were already gone.
+My mother of birth disowned me the very moment that she laid eyes on Cole, saying that I was a disgrace to her lineage and that she never wanted to speak to me again.
+My partner, who had helped me to sign the birth ordinance, left my side and never came back.
+When I returned home with Cole, all of my partner’s belongings were gone.

-As the councilmen left I found two bags and stuffed all I could into them.
+After the councilmen left, I found two bags and stuffed all I could into them.
 There was no way that I would be able to take care of Cole without some essentials.
-My items were obsolete in comparison with hers.
-So I packed only my bare necessities, which gave me more space for her needs.
-Finishing up, I dressed Cole in her warmest clothes and draped her favorite blankie over her.
+My items were obsolete in comparison to hers.
+I packed only my bare necessities, which gave me more space for her needs.
+Finishing up, I dressed Cole in her warmest clothes and draped her favorite blanket over her innocent body.
 I hummed a lullaby as I stared at the tiny ticking clock on the nightstand.
 I would leave at midnight.

-At 11:30 I planned to sneak to the store and purchase all the necessary needs to survive outside.
-I could only hope that the attendant would turn his head again at my appearance.
+At 11:30 P. M., I planned to sneak to the store and purchase all the necessary needs to survive outside.
+I could only hope that the attendant would, once again, turn his head at my appearance.
 Over the years we had built a silent peaceful relationship and he knew when to expect me.
 Some days I questioned if he stayed open longer than necessary as he awaited my arrival.

-He looked over a pamphlet that he read behind the counter.
+He squinted as he absorbed my exasperation and the bulging contents of the buggy.
 “G’night Ma’am.
 Can I help you find anything?”
-He squinted as he absorbed my exasperation and the bulging contents of the buggy.

-His yellow eyebrows rose as he stood up.
 “What can I help you with?”
-He stared very hard at the blanket that draped over my child.
+His yellow eyebrows rose as he stood up, staring very hard at the blanket draped over my child.

-My whisper broke his stare, “Mr. Stale, I am not sure how you feel about me and my child.
+My whisper broke his stare.
+“Mr. Stale, I am not sure how you feel about my child.
 And frankly, it does not matter.
 I know you have children so I beg of you to help me save mine.”

 He stiffened at my request.

-“Well, now, I wouldn’t say that you disturb me.”
+“Well, now, I wouldn’t say you disturb me.”
 He grunted.

 “I can get you started, but you are going to have a heck of a time staying alive out there.”
-He pointed toward the outside.
+He pointed toward the outer wall.

 “I know, but I have no other choice.”
 My eyes darted to the blanket.

 Without giving me a reply, he went into the stock room, a sinking sense of suspicion hit my gut.
-He could be reporting me right now.
-I started to turn Cole’s buggy toward the door to make my escape.
+He could be reporting me at this very moment.
+I turned Cole’s buggy toward the door to make my escape.

-I turned to see him holding up a strange back pack with a metal bar support.
+I turned to see him holding up a strange backpack with a metal support bar.

 “It’s not much to look at, but we used to use these to journey up large mountains.”
 He held it up to me.
 I tried to picture a mountain, but was only able to bring up thoughts of pamphlet drawings.